-A traditional ceremony to dispel demons, usually observed on the third of February.
-The practice of scattering beans (豆撒き mamemaki) to drive away demons is one of a number of magical rites performed to ward off evil.
+Setsubun is a traditional ceremony to dispel demons usually observed on the third of February.
+The practice of scattering beans (豆撒き mamemaki) to drive away demons is one of some magical rites performed to ward off evil.

 Since risshun and the traditional celebration of the New Year fell at about the same time, setsubun was associated with rites of purification and exorcism of evil deemed essential to preparing oneself for the coming year and the spring planting season.
 In many places in Japan the observance of setsubun includes rites associated with koshōgatsu (小正月, “Little New Year”) such as toshiura (年占), auguries for forecasting the year’s crop; and nariki-zeme (成り木責め), spells for a plentiful fruit harvest.

 The association of setsubun with the bean-throwing ceremony is said to date from the Muromachi Period (1333-1568).
-This rite is linked to the observance of tsuina (追儺, Chin.: zhuinuo or chui-no), a Chinese ceremony for driving off devils dating from the Zho (Chou) dynasty (1027-256 BCE).
-In China on New Year’s Eve men dressed in bear skins and masks and pretended to drive away devils with sharp weapons.
-Adopted in Japan, by the mid-ninth century the rite of tsuina was incorporated into the cycle of annual events observed by the imperial court, and from the Muromachi Period it came to be enacted at setsubun.
+This rite is linked to the observance of tsuina (追儺, Chin.: zhuinuo or chui-no), a Chinese ceremony for driving off devils dating from the Zhou (Chou) dynasty (1027-256 BCE).
+In China on New Year’s Eve men dressed in bearskins and masks and pretended to drive away devils with sharp weapons.
+Adopted in Japan, by the mid-ninth century the rite of tsuina was incorporated into the cycle of annual events observed by the imperial court, and from the Muromachi Period, it came to be enacted at setsubun.